digital-land/technical-documentation/docs/architecture-and-infrastructure/proposals/003-complex-geometries.md

+---
-# Open Design Proposal - 003 - Querying on Complex geometries
+title: Open Design Proposal - 003 - Querying on Complex geometries
+---

 Author(s) - [Samriti Sadhu](mailto:ssadhu@scottlogic.com)
 ## Introduction
 Some of the API queries are exremely slow and often result in 502s, particularly when querying near large and complex datasets such as flood-risk-zone.
 To improve query performance, we propose using ST_Subdivide function of postgis to split large geometries into smaller, more manageable components and store them in a separate table.
 This approach will optimize spatial queries.